Ingmar-de-Vries/DynamicPredictions/README.md

 For details regarding this experiment, stimuli and analysis code, please see methods section of the article.
 Please contact me for any further questions at i.e.j.de.vries@gmail.com

-Note that this custom-written code uses several functions from the Brainstorm (tested version:), Fieldtrip (tested version) and EEGLAB (tested version: toolboxes, and was written and tested in Matlab 2020a.
+Note that this custom-written code uses several functions from the Brainstorm (tested version:), Fieldtrip (tested version: 20191113) and EEGLAB (tested version: 2019_1) toolboxes, and was written and tested in Matlab 2020a.

 An example dataset with which all analysis code can be tested is available on OSF (), see more information in the "example_dataset_readme.txt" file included in this repository.